- Purchase the complete Expat Arrivals Frankfurt Guide (PDF)

 Young and trendy areas of Frankfurt

 Sachsenhausen is a highly sought-after area for expats, especially those interested in the arts.
-This is a well-populated area of Frankfurt.
-There are lots of activities on offer to keep the residents of this neighbourhood entertained, including great flea markets and some of Germany’s best museums.
+This is a well-populated area of Frankfurt, with loads of activities on offer to keep the residents of this neighbourhood entertained, including great flea markets and some of Germany’s best museums.

 Family-friendly suburbs of Frankfurt